ivanob/ptc-technical-task/README.md

 - Store task (POST): stores the duration (in milliseconds) of a task given its ID.
 - Return average (GET): retrieves the average duration of the task which ID is sent.
-To do so, it queries the database to return all the durations registered for that specific ID and calculates its average time.
+To do so, it queries the database to return all the durations registered for that specific ID and calculates the average time.

 # How to run the microservice (Docker)